 3. In 1873 Edison devised the diplex and quadruplex, allowing two signals to be sent in each direction on the same telegraph line.
-The quadruplex was sold to entrepreneur Jay Gould, but the court battle over the invention, between Western Union and its rival, Atlantic and Pacific, made Edison famous.
+The quadruplex was sold to entrepreneur Jay Gould, but it was the court battle over the invention, between Western Union and its rival, Atlantic and Pacific, that made Edison famous.

-4. In 1876 Edison established the world’s first industrial research lab at Menlo Park, a prototype of company labs in the future.
+4. In 1876 Edison established the world’s first industrial research lab at Menlo Park, a prototype for company labs of the future.
 That year he worked on the electromotograph, acoustic telegraph, autographic telegraph, speaking telegraph, electric pen, mimeograph, electrical dental drill and electric sewing machine.
 In 1887 he established a research facility ten-times bigger in West Orange, New Jersey, employing 120 research assistants and surrounded by 5,000 people making goods from his inventions.

 5. Edison invented the phonograph in 1877.
 He tested it with racy rhymes like:

 Mary has a new sheath gown,

 It is too tight by half.

 Who cares a damn for Mary’s lamb,